-7.1 Aggregate Economic and Emissions Results
+7.1.
+Aggregate economic and emissions results

 While both policy scenarios significantly decrease emissions versus the reference case, emissions diverge greatly after 2030.
-Under the tax scenario, global GHG emissions remain relatively flat from 2010 through 2025 when the percentage increase in the carbon tax is the highest as shown in Figure 3.
+Under the tax scenario, global greenhouse gas emissions remain relatively flat from 2010 through 2025 when the percentage increase in the carbon tax is the highest as shown in Fig. 4.
 Emissions growth increases in 2030 and accelerates after 2040 when the carbon tax has reached its maximum level.
 By 2100, the tax scenario reduces emissions by 37% from reference.
-The CO2 concentration stabilization scenario, based on reductions in emissions intensity, experiences climbing aggregate emission through 2025 as economic growth outpaces emissions growth to meet the emissions intensity targets.
-After 2025, annual global emissions decline by 3 to 4% per period and reach 1995 levels by 2085.
-This emissions path generates a CO2 concentration of approximately 530 ppm of CO2 by 2100 on a path that is consistent with stabilizing concentration around 550 ppm sometime thereafter.
+The CO_2 concentration stabilization scenario, based on reductions in emissions intensity, experiences climbing aggregate emission through 2025 as economic growth outpaces emissions growth to meet the emissions intensity targets.
+After 2025, annual global emissions decline by 3-4% per period and reach 1995 levels by 2085.
+This emissions path generates a CO2 concentration of approximately 530 ppm of CO2 by 2100 on a path that is consistent with stabilizing concentration around 550 ppm sometime thereafter (Fig. 3).